lanl-aea/waves/README.rst

 `CMake`_ in place of the `ECMF`_.

 A collection of parametric study and simulation helper utilities.
-Besides the handful of command line utilities, `SCons-simulation`_ also includes custom SCons builders that are commonly re-used in model simulation (modsim) repositories.
+Besides the handful of command line utilities, `WAVES`_ also includes custom SCons builders that are commonly re-used in model simulation (modsim) repositories.
 The simulations in this project use `SCons`_ as the automated build system.
 The `SCons documentation`_ covers build system concepts, command line options, and project definition.

-This project includes a template `SCons-EABM`_ which is used for the tutorials and for integration and regression testing of the `SCons-simulation`_ extensions to SCons.
+This project includes a template `SCons-EABM`_ which is used for the tutorials and for integration and regression testing of the `WAVES`_ extensions to SCons.

 .. project-description-end-do-not-remove